KRFOSS/kali-docs/nethunter/_index.md

 NetHunter Lite can be installed on all Android devices that are rooted and have a custom recovery.
 The full NetHunter experience requires a devices specific kernel that has been purpose built for Kali NetHunter.
 The [NetHunter gitlab repository](https://gitlab.com/kalilinux/nethunter/) contains over 164 kernels for over 65 devices.
-Offensive Security publishes over 25 images for the most popular devices on the [NetHunter download page](https://nethunter.com/).
+Offensive Security publishes over 25 images for the most popular devices on the [NetHunter download page](https://www.offensive-security.com/kali-linux-nethunter-download/).
-The following live reports are generated automatically by gitlab CI:
+The following live reports are generated automatically by GitLab CI:

 [List of quarterly published NetHunter images](https://stats.nethunter.com/nethunter-images.html) [NetHunter kernel statistics](https://stats.nethunter.com/nethunter-kernelstats.html)